spolanyev/clean-architecture/README.md

 # About

-It is a public repo of my private Rust project done in OOP-paradigm with TDD according to Uncle Bob's interpretation of Clean Architecture.
-Here are just a few screens and rust files.
+It is a public repository of my private Rust project done in the OOP-paradigm with TDD according to Uncle Bob's interpretation of Clean Architecture.
+Here are just a few screenshots and Rust files.
 The project is under construction.

-It is supposed to be a web API deliberately implemented without third-party crates, including a web server.
+It is supposed to be a web API deliberately implemented without using any third-party crates, including a web server.

 ### Hiring?
 Contact me at [spolanyev@gmail.com](mailto:spolanyev@gmail.com?subject=Rust%3A%20vacancy).